-Phantom power is the power that an appliance draws when it’s turned off but still plugged in.
+Phantom power is the electricity that an appliance draws when it’s turned off but still plugged in.

 While some are easy to acknowledge ( like the oven with a clock that runs all day long).
 Others aren’t as obvious.

-There are many appliances and gadgets that can suck power when they are not being used, costing you more money every day.
+There are many appliances and gadgets that can suck power when they are not being used.
+Which ends up costing you more money every day.

-Ok full dork confession, about 2 years ago I got really motivated to cut down my electrical bill.
+Ok full dork confession, about 2 years ago I got really motivated to save money on my electricity bill.
 So I picked up one of these.